 Salt (in the right quantity) makes everything better, doesn't it?
 It can make a dull dish evolve into a gourmet meal and turn your bath ritual into a special treat.
 Granular in size, but swelling with history — let’s explore what makes pink Himalayan salt so spectacular.

-WHERE DOES IT COME FROM:
+WHERE DOES HIMALAYAN PINK SALT COME FROM?

 Most Himalayan pink salt is mined in Punjab, a region comprising a state in northern India and a larger province in eastern Pakistan.
 Translated to the “land of five rivers” this combined territory spans 98,000 square miles and is home to 137 million people.